TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 https://raw.githubusercontent.com/TheThinkingHome/Automations/main/blueprints/template/battery_sentinel.yaml
 ```

 Importing only registers a blueprint.
-It does not create a sensor yet.
+It does not create a sensor.
 After import, the file lands at `config/blueprints/template/TheThinkingHome/battery_sentinel.yaml`.
 Verify it is there, you will need that path next.

 ## Setting Up the Sensor